Ricardo Cepates

-Ricardo Cepates (born April 26, 1971) is a Honduran former construction worker and convicted serial rapist and kidnapper.
-From September 2001 through December 2003, Cepates attacked seven women and girls in New Brunswick, New Jersey.
-His modus operandi was to attack his victims during the late afternoon or early morning in the area surrounding Rutgers University, where some of his victims were attending as students.
-Cepates was captured the day of his last attack after being chased by an angry group of residents.
+Ricardo Cepates (born April 26, 1971) is a Honduran convicted serial rapist and kidnapper who assaulted seven women in the city of New Brunswick, New Jersey, from 2001 to 2003.
+His modus operandi was to attack his victims during the late afternoon or early morning in the vicinity of Rutgers University, where some of his victims were attending as students.
+Cepates was captured the day of his last attack after being accosted and beaten by an angry group of residents.

 His crimes caused controversy over illegal immigration.
 Cepates had been arrested for attempting to assault a woman three years before the serial rapes began, but after being arrested, authorities made no progress to deport him to his native Honduras.